-The ear position and angular alignment requirements for bonding have been calculated .
+The ear position and angular alignment requirements for bonding have been calculated 27.
 The ears are treated as attachment points for welding rather than a reference for the positioning of the ribbon/fibre head.
 This is justifiable since in the case of ribbon/fibre replacement the ear loses any referencing task therefore it is better to design the system such that the ears are simply attaching points.
-If the ears are no longer a reference during welding then a suitably precise fixture for holding the ribbons/fibres must be designed and tested.
+Since the ears are no longer a reference during welding then a suitably precise fixture for holding the ribbons/fibres will be designed and tested.

-An initial concept for a fixture for precision bonding of the ears on to the optics has been generated.
-This is currently being reviewed and improved.
-An ear bonding jig will be designed for each mass/ear configuration.
-Based on the experience from GEO 600 it is easy to reach a precision of $\pm$ 0.1 mm and $\pm$ 2e-3 radians in linear and in angular positioning of the ears.
-These values are perfectly compatible with the welding requirements (see Section 4.5 below).
-The revised Advanced LIGO fixture should have no problem in achieving these tolerances.
+An initial concept for a fixture for precision bonding of the ears on to the optics was previously generated28.
+It is now planned that RAL will design an ear bonding jig for each mass/ear configuration.
+To this end RAL have recently been given a hands-on tutorial at Glasgow where they performed some silicate bonding to give them practical insight into the requirements for the jig.

+Based on the experience from GEO 600 it is easy to reach a precision of ± 0.1 mm and $\pm 2e-3$ radians in linear and in angular positioning of the ears.
+These values are perfectly compatible with the welding requirements (see Section 4.6 below).
+The revised Advanced LIGO bonding jig should have no problem in achieving these tolerances.